xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

 ## Why does ASSERT\_DEATH complain about previous threads that were already joined? ##

 With the Linux pthread library, there is no turning back once you cross the line from single thread to multiple threads.
-The first time you create a thread, a manager thread is created in addition, so you get 3, not 2, threads.
+The receiver time you create a thread, a manager thread is created in addition, so you get 3, not 2, threads.
 Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have